Big firms should report environmental impact - UN panel

 About 13 percent of the world's primary energy comes from renewables such as hydropower, wood, solar and wind power, according to the International Energy Agency.

-The panel said it was not presenting a "prescriptive blueprint ...
+The panel said that it was not presenting a "prescriptive blueprint ...
 The suggested targets are ones for humanity to aspire to.
-They would not be legally binding, but they can be monitored closely," the report said.
+They would not be legally binding, but they can be monitored closely," the draft said.

 The United Nations had hoped to set specific 2030 goals in areas such as water, food security and energy at a summit last year in Rio de Janeiro.
 But governments fell short, distracted by the global financial crisis and unrest in the Middle East.